Mojito88/Mojito88/README.md

 Twitter: @SergioPadella_

+# 2022 Target
+- [ ] Pubblish 'SIIG'.
+### pubblish the 1.0 version of my own security sistem AI

+- [ ] Organize collaborations.

 <!---
-Mojito88/Mojito88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Mojito/Mojito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+SIIG
 --->